AbleCorp/ablecpu/README.md

 This is a repo containing both the library and the launcher for the ableCPU emulator (vm)

 AbleCPU is a project only done for learning purposes and should probably not be used productively.

+## License

+While the code is licensed under the MIT license, the instruction set defition is All Rights Reserved.